 Definition of Lemon Law

-- A law that requires the manufacturer or seller of an item to repair it, replace it, or refund the cost of a product that is defective.
+- A law that requires the manufacturer or seller of a defective item to repair it, replace it, or refund the cost of a product.

 1980-1985 U.S. popular legal term